ben-barbier/WP-Splash-Image/readme.txt

 * Add an event system to know when to start WSI (ex: when site is loading, when comment is send ...).
 * Customize the borders (facebook style, ...).

-= Hy, can you add an option for open the Splash image ONLY on the first / Home page? =
+= Hey, can you add an option for open the Splash image ONLY on the first / Home page? =

 **NO !**
 If we use WSI with the standards options, the splah screen will appear once by user everywhere on your website (WSI save the last display time in user HTTP Session).
 If the user close his browser and if he returns on your website, the WSI come back.
 I'll working to an option to "exclude" some pages.
 For exemple, we can use this future option to have no confict with some pages with flash.